Corporate Bonds and Government Bonds

 Other Government Agencies

-There are other government agencies and quasi-government agencies Federal National Mortgage Association (Fannie Mae), the Federal Home Loan Mortgage Corporation (Freddie Mac), and the Government National Mortgage Association (Ginnie Mae) which also issues bonds guaranteed by the full faith and credit of the US government for some specified purposes like funding for owning homes (Robert Brokamp).
+There are other government agencies and quasi-government agencies Federal National Mortgage Association (Fannie Mae), the Federal Home Loan Mortgage Corporation (Freddie Mac), and the Government National Mortgage Association (Ginnie Mae) which also issue bonds guaranteed by the full faith and credit of the US government for some specified purposes like funding for owning homes (Robert Brokamp).

 Corporate Bonds

 Just in the way companies sell shares they also sell their bonds through the public securities market.
-A company has a large leverage in the amount of debt it wants to raise, the period of maturity, the rate of interest it wants to pay on the bonds and other conditions attached to the bond.
-However it is for the company to make the bonds saleable in the market for attracting the investors.
-Otherwise the bonds will not be taken up by the investors.
+A company has a large leverage in the amount of debt it wants to raise, the period of maturity, the rate of interest it wants to pay on the bonds, and other conditions attached to the bond.
+However, it is for the company to make the bonds saleable in the market for attracting the investors.
+Otherwise, the bonds will not be taken up by the investors.
 The corporate bonds normally pays higher rates of interest as there is the risk of the company going bankrupt and the amount of debt not being repaid by the company.
 This risk is not there in the case of government bonds as the government can support the repayment of the bond from its own resources.
-High-yield bonds which are otherwise known as junk bonds are corporate bonds issued by companies whose credit worthiness is much lower then the normal investment grade.
+High-yield bonds which are otherwise known as junk bonds are corporate bonds issued by companies whose creditworthiness is much lower than the normal investment grade.
 The companies also issue convertible bonds which imply that part of the bond can be converted into stock subject to the fulfillment of certain conditions (Robert Brokamp).

 State and Local Governments

 The state and local governments can also debt securities in the form of bonds.
 Since there are chances that the state and local governments may be in a situation that they may not be able to repay the bond amount, it becomes imperative that these governments make the bonds attractive for the investors.
-Unlike the corporate entities the state and local governments have the only source of income as taxation which has its own limitations.
+Unlike the corporate entities, the state and local governments have the only source of income as taxation which has its own limitations.
 Hence the federal government allows the state and local governments to issue bonds the interest on which is exempt from federal income tax.
-The state and local governments are also authorized to waive the local income taxes on the interest on the bonds issued by them to make them more attractive for the people who are in higher income bracket.
-Such people can get a high after-tax yield from the fixed income securities like the government bonds (Robert Brokamp).
+The state and local governments are also authorized to waive the local income taxes on the interest on the bonds issued by them to make them more attractive for the people who are in higher income brackets.
+Such people can get a high after-tax yield from the fixed-income securities like the government bonds (Robert Brokamp).

 Characteristics of Bonds